-The 33-year-old striker is currently celebrating lifting the Clausura title with the Violeta, after his goal at the weekend helped ensure that the club would finish as champion in the first half of 2012 thanks to a 3-0 win over El Tanque Sisley.
+The 33-year-old striker is currently celebrating lifting the Clausura title with the Violeta, after his goal at the weekend helped ensure that the club would finish champions in the first half of 2012 thanks to a 3-0 win over El Tanque Sisley.

-Defensor has one more game of the regular season to play, before moving on to a final against Apertura winner Nacional that will define who is crowned Uruguayan champion of 2011-12.
+Defensor have one more game of the regular season to play, before moving on to a final against Apertura winners Nacional that will define who is crowned Uruguayan champions of 2011-12.

 Before rejoining his boyhood club for a fourth spell, Olivera endured a less than happy spell in Mexico City with the Aguila.
 Asked in an exclusive chat with Goal.com what his thoughts were of America, the diminutive goalscorer pulled no punches.